 We are told…

 “Beloved let us love one another, for love is of God and everyone who loves is born of God and knoweth God.
 He who loveth not knoweth not God for God is love.”
 1 John 4: 7-8 We are told to “Go into all the world and preach the gospel to every creature.”
 Mark 16:15.

-What social things do you do with your children today?
+What social things did you do with your children today?

 You May Also Enjoy